MatthiasWM/newt_dongle/README.md

 > [!TIP]
 > The shape of the dongle ensures that it can't be plugged in up-side down.
-> Make sure that the interconnect plug is pushed in all the way for a secure
+> Make sure that the interconnect plug is pushed in all the way in for a secure
 > connection.

 ## Serial Mode